Table of Contents

-- Cost Comparison Between Rod and Reel Combos and Separates
+- Cost Comparison of Combo vs. Separate Rod and Reel

-- The Pros and Cons of Fishing With a Rod and Reel Combo
+- Pros and Cons of Using a Fishing Combo

-- Gearing Up for Saltwater Fishing: Advantages of Buying Separate Rods and Reels
+- Advantages of Separate Rods and Reels for Saltwater Fishing

 - The Benefits of Buying a Quality Rod and Reel Set